-14) Identify the delivery method of the program that is being reported on the PED form.

-15) Identify the number of hours in each type of practice education for this year of the program.
+- 14) Identify the delivery method of the program that is being reported on the PED form. - 15) Identify the number of hours in each type of practice education for this year of the program.
 Enter zero hours for a type of practice education that is not included in this year of the program.
 Each type of practice education must not exceed the maximum allowed by StudentAid BC policy.
 Divide the practice education hours by the total number of hours in the program (entered in 13) "Total Program Length" to determine the percentage.
 For example, if the year of the program includes 25 weeks of clinical requirements with 30 hours per week for a total of 750 hours, divide this by 1550 hours.
-This results in 48 percent, which is less than the 50 percent maximum allowed.
+The result is 48 percent, which is less than the 50 percent maximum allowed.

+Example for counting weeks:

+Start Date: September 1, 2017 End Date: December 23, 2017

+Scheduled School Breaks: October 9, 2017 to October 16, 2017

+Weeks (excluding breaks) = 15 weeks

+Weeks (including breaks) = 16 weeks

-- 16) Identify the length of this year of the program.
+16) Identify the length of this year of the program.
 Provide the number of weeks:

-- a) without breaks, and

-- b) with breaks.
+- a) without breaks, and - b) with breaks.

 The maximum length for any year of a program is 52 weeks including breaks.

-For continuous intake programs you will have multiple start and end dates (program offering).
-To count weeks report only one intake and to count the weeks with breaks, choose the longest break.
+For programs with multiple start and end dates, choose the longest scheduled break when counting the weeks including breaks..